ACADEMIC CHRONICLE • EST. 2022 • VOL. 4 NO. 7

 ICLR 2025

-Sometimes, preference optimzation leads to the a reduction in the likelihood of the preferred responses.
+Sometimes, preference optimization leads to the reduction in the likelihood of the preferred responses.
 We shed light on this curious phenomenon.

 Finding Transformer Circuits with Edge Pruning